Penfriend letter writing

 How it works

-People in prison wishing to join the scheme can write to our PO Box.
+People in prison wishing to join the scheme can write to us at the address found on our contact page.
 They are sent an application form, where they can describe their interests.
 They are then matched with a volunteer.
-The volunteer doesn’t share their address, all correspondence comes through our office.
+The volunteer doesn’t share their address as all correspondence comes through our office.

 “[The] letters have helped me through some dark days.
 Knowing there are forgiving and understanding people out there… gives me hope and faith for the future.
 I can’t tell you how much any tiny bit of hope is worth”